-If you have set yourself a savings goal, a Tax Free Savings Account (TFSA) is one of the best ways to meet your financial objectives.
-Whether you’re saving for a vacation, for a car, or for retirement, TFSAs are an excellent choice.
+If you have set yourself a savings goal, a Tax-Free Savings Account (TFSA) is one of the best ways to meet your financial objectives.
+Whether you’re saving for a vacation, a car, or retirement, TFSAs are an excellent choice.

-TFSAs are increasingly popular amongst Canadians for helping them save in a successful way.
-In this guide, we will cover TFSAs and what benefits they bring compared to other savings instruments, such as RRSPs.
+TFSAs are increasingly popular amongst Canadians for helping them save successfully.
+This guide will cover TFSAs and what benefits they bring compared to other savings instruments, such as RRSPs.

 What is a TFSA?

-While TFSA means Tax Free Savings Account, it may be a savings option many Canadians are unfamiliar with.
+While TFSA means Tax-Free Savings Account, Canadians may not be familiar with this savings option.
 Certainly, a TFSA is not like a traditional savings account you might hold with a bank.
 Those accounts earn little in interest and are often limited in various ways.
 With a TFSA, you have more freedom to save as you want, including being able to choose between several financial tools.

 How does a TFSA work?